Chart Color Schemes

 Educational outcomes in Wattle Range fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The five schools in Wattle Range have a combined enrollment of 269 students, operating under typical Australian school conditions with an ICSEA score of 992.
-The educational mix includes four primary schools and one K-12 school.
-School capacity is limited locally at 7.3 places per 100 residents compared to the regional average of 14.9, resulting in many families traveling for schooling.
+Educational participation is high, with 26.5% of residents currently enrolled in formal education.
+This includes 12.2% in primary, 7.7% in secondary, and 1.4% in tertiary education.
+The area has five schools with a combined enrollment of 269 students, demonstrating typical Australian school conditions (ICSEA: 992) with balanced educational opportunities.
+The educational mix includes four primary and one K-12 school.
+Local school capacity is limited at 7.3 places per 100 residents compared to the regional average of 14.9, leading many families to travel for schooling.

 Frequently Asked Questions - Education